 Proprietary School Certification

-The following information and links provide information to individuals and institutions that want to offer postsecondary education in Missouri, schools currently approved to operate, and students and prospective students.
+The following provides information for individuals and institutions that want to offer postsecondary education in Missouri, schools currently approved to operate, and students and prospective students.
 The central focus of the Proprietary School Certification Program is consumer protection.
 This is accomplished through the establishment of standards for school operation and monitoring of those operations to ensure students are treated in a fair and equitable manner and receive education and training consistent with the published objectives of the instructional programs and the school.
-Use the links below and on the right to access the most commonly used pages, including how to apply for initial certification.
+Use the links below and on the right to access the most commonly used pages, including how to apply for initial approval to operate in Missouri.

 If you are interested in starting a school in Missouri or to be approved to recruit Missouri students, click here for application information on EDvera, our online workflow system.